-We propose to use K2 in long-cadence mode to monitor photometrically 47 bright (Kp < 13.5) M0-M5 dwarfs in the field of observing campaign 1, following our initial proposal for the engineering campaign 0.
+We propose to use K2 in long-cadence mode to monitor photometrically 81 bright (K_p < 13.0) M0-M5 dwarfs in the field of observing campaigns 2 and 3, following our initial proposal for campaigns 0 and 1.
 The sample is partly under monitoring by the APACHE ground-based transiting planet search survey (Sozzetti et al. 2013).
 The stars have been selected from two source catalogues accurately devised to represent an almost complete collection of nearby, bright M dwarfs (Lépine et al. 2011, Frith et al. 2013).
 This selection thus ensures a reliable spectral classification of the proposed stars.
 For the subsequent fields we will submit similarly sized numbers of objects.

 The scientific motivation of our proposal is threefold.
 First, bright M dwarfs represent one of the most valuable opportunity to search for possibly habitable planets, especially taking into consideration the K2 83-days campaign concept.
-Planets in the habitable zone of early to mid-M dwarfs are expected to have orbital periods of the order of up to several weeks, thus allowing for multiple transits to be observed by K2 during Campaign 0.
+Planets in the habitable zone of early to mid-M dwarfs are expected to have orbital periods of the order of up to several weeks, thus allowing for multiple transits to be observed by K2 during Campaign 2-3.
 With an estimated 0.1 mmag precision at 12th mag in the Kepler bandpass, K2 will be uniformly sensitive to 1.5-2 Earth-radius planets around the sample, nicely complementing the APACHE survey sensitivity to 2-4 Earth-radii planets.
-Based on the Dressing & Charbonneau (2013) results, we expect ~1 transiting planet to be uncovered by K2 in this regime of radii.
+Based on the Dressing & Charbonneau (2013) results, we expect ~1-2 transiting planet to be uncovered by K2 in this regime of radii.